-a.6.
+a.4.a.5. a.6.
 Heavy-duty floating cage: This infrastructure is generally built using galvanized or HDPE material.
 It is resistant to strong winds caused by climate change and helps mitigate potential risks of raising limited trout specimens using unsuitable infrastructure.
 These cages cannot be overturned or destroyed, preventing trout from escaping or dying and avoiding impacts on other organisms.